CoffeeVampir3/Graphify/Readme.md

 Graphify is a Unity Api for quickly and easily making anything into a graph!

-# Quickstart Guide:

-Note: This is temporary documentation until the wiki gets set up.
-This API is in its alpha stage and has not been finalized, things might change!

 ### Installing:

 Download and unzip in any unity directory.
 Package versions coming soo